 To be accepted into the WSHI program, students must be nominated by science coordinators or guidance counselors at high schools in Western Pennsylvania and the surrounding communities.
-These coordinators/ counselors receive WSHI information each August and nominate high school juniors with a high scholastic standing in both science and the humanities (minimum B average).
+These coordinators/ counselors receive WSHI information (including application forms) in late August and nominate high school juniors with a high scholastic standing in both science and the humanities (minimum B average).
 Most importantly, students must have a sincere interest in science.

 Home-schooled students who are at the junior level are also encouraged to apply and should contact WSHI directly at firstname.lastname@example.org.

 Approximately 200 area schools receive WSHI information and about 110 respond with nominations.
 On a Summary List of Candidates form, the school administration provides information about each nominated student, including overall grade average to date.
 Nominated students must submit an application form on which they write a brief essay about their interest in science and why they want to participate in WSHI.
 The application form must also contain a recommendation from each student's science teacher or guidance counselor.
 The school returns the Summary List of Candidates form and completed applications to WSHI.

 On the reverse side of the application form is a release of liability and assumption of all risks which must be signed by both the student and their parent or guardian.
 Application forms are available from the school science coordinator or guidance counselor.
 They are not available online.
 Applications with missing information (i.e. signatures, essay, etc.) will automatically be rejected.